nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

 ## Compatibility with ParameterDb

 The content of provided files aims for seamless exchange.
 However, there is one file in the ParameterDb that is deprecated/removed here:
-`parameter_info.h` moved into `declarations.h`.
+`parameter_info.h` moved into `parameter_declarations.h`.
 Besides that, the provided and validated code should match the ParameterDb.

-## Status
+## Status / Roadmap

 - [x] parse yaml to desired output: .h, .cpp
 - [x] handling of several `*.in.*` files
-- [x] handling of several definition.yaml files --> definitions.h
+- [x] handling of several definition.yaml files
 - [x] auto-counting of parameters
 - [x] good-enough error messages
 - [x] generate overview _(similar to spreadsheet: parameter counts, parameter id table)_
-- [ ] currently unclear: integration of other shared resources (f.e. nltools) in generated output?

-## Roadmap

 - [x] working proof of concept
 - [x] complete C15 definition
   - [x] Global: ModMatrix (HW Sources and Amounts, Macro Controls and Times), Master, Scale